palantir/dialogue/README.md

 ## Alternative HTTP clients

 Dialogue is not coupled to a single HTTP client library - this repo contains implementations based on [OkHttp](https://square.github.io/okhttp/), Java's [HttpURLConnection](https://docs.oracle.com/javase/8/docs/api/java/net/HttpURLConnection.html), the new Java11 HttpClient as well as the aforementioned [Apache HttpClient](https://hc.apache.org/httpcomponents-client-ga/).
-We endorse the Apache client because as it performed best in our benchmarks and affords granular control over connection pools.
+We endorse the Apache client because it performed the best in our benchmarks and affords granular control over connection pools.

 ## History